 [read_meter]

 Core Web Vitals are metrics created by Google which are designed to measure the speed and visitor experience of your website.
-It is important to measure and improve the Core Web Vitals for your WordPress website as this will help with your SEO and user experience.
+It is essential to measure and improve the Core Web Vitals for your WordPress website, as this will help with your SEO and user experience.

 The Core Web Vitals Metrics